 Coal is the most common element used to activate carbon filters, but manufacturers will often enhance the carbon by using other elements or layers and blends of materials in their designs, including spun fibers.
 Such layered filters are considered more effective since they can filter smaller particles from the water.
 It depends on what the filter is designed to achieve in filtering out waterborne particles.

 This is referred to as microns, with the higher number being the worst or least effective and the smallest number being the best.
-A higher micron number means it can only remove large particles, but one with a rating of 0.05 microns will filter out minute particles - being most effective.
+A higher micron number means it can only remove large particles, but one with a rating of 0.05 microns will filter out minute particles making it the most effective.

 Because carbon alone only inhibits the growth of bacteria and does not remove existing microorganisms, it is often combined with other components in more extensive filtration systems, as an added layer to further purify drinking water.